FERTILOoC

 Work Packages

-The scientific objectives are addressed through four work packages:
+The scientific objectives are addressed through three work packages:

 Programme de recherche